 A drive configuration that supports multiple logical units is specified by the data that is stored in the configuration Nonvolatile Random Access Memory (NOVRAM).
-Information for programming the configuration NOVRAM is given in subsections (4.8, 4.9, and 4.10).
+Information for programming the configuration NOVRAM is given in subsections (4.7, 4.8, and 4.9).
 The field that causes a drive to be divided into multiple logical units is called the Split Code.
-There are three types of split codes: no split, cylinder split, and head split:
+There are four types of split codes: no split, cylinder split, head split, and reverse head split: